flintrocks/flint/docs/language_guide.md

 }
 ```

 The `transfer` functions are declared in the `Asset` trait and are inherited automatically.
 For the time being, traits do not support default implementations for initialisers or variables, so custom assets have to include the code above.
+Struct traits also do not support variables as part of the conformance, which is why `setRawValue` and `getRawValue` are required.

 ## Global Functions